MicroOperations/Twan/doc/subsys/sync/mutex.md

 INITIALIZE_MUTEX_IPCP(_priority_ceiling, _criticality_ceiling)
 ```

-Macro used to initialize ipcp mutexes
+Macro used to initialize ipcp mutexes, returns 0 on success, otherwise an
+errcode below 0

 ---
 ```